 Wizard Potion Dilution Calculator

-- Enter your Target Strength (%) (must be ≤ the initial strength for dilution).
+- Enter the Target Strength (%), which should be lower than the initial strength for this calculator.

 The dilution formula (the “math behind the magic”)